Accelerating Globally Optimal Consensus Maximization in Geometric Vision: Preliminaries

 Let us recall the constraint in (\ref{Problem: CM}) and the characteristics of residuals, i.e. $0 \leq f(\mathbf{b}, \mathbf{s}_i) < \epsilon$.
 Then the situation when there is no valid solution $\mathbf{b}$ in cube $\Cube$ happens when $f_i^l > \epsilon$ or $f_i^r < 0$.
 Therefore, through counting points that provide an interval that may contain a solution, we can get a valid upper bound for the summation as follows:

 The relaxation is achieved by the fact that valid solution intervals all contribute to the inlier count though in reality they may not intersect with each other.
-Note that, once upper and lower bounds $f_i^l$ and $f_i^r$ have been derived for each $i$, the integral upper bound \eqref{eq:sum-fibound} can be derived in linear time.
+Note that, once upper and lower bounds $f_i^l$ and $f_i^r$ have been derived for each $i$, the upper bound \eqref{eq:sum-fibound} can be computed in linear time.